 - It is also important to keep in mind that not all spiritual experiences are good ones.
 The Bible warns us against false prophets and evil spirits.
 Every experience, feeling and prophecy must therefore be examined according to the benchmark of the Bible's teaching.
-Overlooking this could lead to the worst of errors and deviations.

-- Finally, any authentic Revival must not only transform inner lives but also lead to the reformation of established churches, or to the forming of new churches which conform in every aspect to biblical teaching in order to enable the training of adult Christians who become witnesses in the community where they live, and morally regenerated, calling all men to repentance and faith in Jesus Christ.

-"Modern civilization at the close of the 20th century is in particular need of the testimony of such Christians and churches, in order that it may know the deep moral and spiritual renewal which alone would enable it to survive."
-(Jordan, 263-267)

-3. What are the three major complaints the Protestant churches raised against those who practiced speaking in tongues?
+Overlooking this could lead to the worst of errors and deviations. - Finally, any authentic Revival must not only transform inner lives but also lead to the reformation of established churches, or to the forming of new churches which conform in every aspect to biblical teaching in order to enable the training of adult Christians who become witnesses in the community where they live, and morally regenerated, calling all men to repentance and faith in Jesus Christ.
+"Modern civilization at the close of the 20 th century is in particular need of the testimony of such Christians and churches, in order that it may know the deep moral and spiritual renew which alone would enable it to survive."
+(Jordan, 263-267) 3.
+What are the three major complaints the Protestant churches raised against those who practiced speaking in tongues? a. b.
+C. 4.
+How did the Pentecostals Christians respond at first to these criticisms?

-People became very excited and disorderly during the gatherings.

-That the Pentecostals did not really consider anyone a Christian, or truly filled with the Holy Spirit, unless he spoke in tongues.

-Many of the sick who attended these gatherings were not healed and they were told that it was because they were living in sin.

-4. How did the Pentecostals Christians respond at first to these criticisms?

-Pentecostals were inclined to despise traditional churches, accusing them of having forgotten the Gospel in its entirety and the power of the Holy Spirit.

 5. What phenomenon taking place during the 1960's served to break many of the barriers created by the tongues controversy?

-The change began in part through the ministry of the Pentecostal South African pastor, Duplessis.
-Another important element in the change took place as many people in the other main denominations began to receive the gift of speaking in tongues as well.
-A third element was the way charismatic gifting crossed all cultural and social boundaries.

-6. Summarize in your own words the three suggestions made by Jordan and Kreitmann which are intended to give proper balance to the Pentecostal movement.
+6. Summarize in your own words the three suggestions made by Jordan and Kreitmann which are intended to give proper balance to the Pentecostal movement. a. b.
+C.

-No one should think that just because he or she has spoken in tongues or exercised some other miraculous gift of the Holy Spirit that the need to strive for living a holy life before God is no longer necessary.
-Learning Scripture and practicing it is equally important.

-Satan is expert at imitating and counterfeiting any work of God.
-We must be very careful not to label every manifestation of tongues and miracles as the work of the Holy Spirit.
-Scripture tells us to test the spirits.
-Spiritual experiences must be evaluated by God's Word.

-The inner transformation and work of God's Spirit must be accompanied by training and actions which will also transform society and result in reaching lost souls with the gospel and the establishment of new churches.